Qazeer/InfoSec-Notes/General/Shells.md

 The binary must be compiled on the same architecture as the target (advised to use the same OS and kernel for Linux targets).

-To compile for a Windows target on Linux use the cross-compiler mingw:
+To compile for a Windows target on Linux use the cross-compiler `mingw`:

 ```
 # 32 bits